Prairie restoration: Types of plants

 Some prominent tallgrass prairie grasses include big bluestem, indiangrass, and switchgrass.
 Midgrass and shortgrass species include little bluestem, side oats grama, and buffalograss.
 Many of the diverse prairie forbs (herbaceous, non-graminoid flowering plants) are structurally specialized to resist herbaceous grazers such as American bison.
 Some have hairy leaves that may help deter the cold and prevent excessive evaporation.
 Many of forbs contain secondary compounds that were discovered by indigenous peoples and are still used widely today.
-For example, purple coneflower (Echinacea purpurea or just Echinacea) is used as an herbal remedy for colds.

 Early prairie restoration efforts tended to focus largely on a few dominant species, typically grasses, with little attention to seed source.
 With experience, later restorers have realized the importance of obtaining a broad mix of species and using local ecotype seed.